Heading South West ? Visit a vineyard in Dorset, Devon and Cornwall

 Private Tours: contact the Vineyard for information

-The Tasting room and Vineyard Cafe full of character and charm is housed in an old milking parlour dating from the 19th century.
+The Vineyard Cafe full of character and charm is housed in an old milking parlour dating from the 19th century.

 Taste Langhams award winning wines, enjoy a bite to eat or afternoon cream tea with views of the vineyard and winery. tea.